collectors and filters logo

 Running Multiple Processes?
 We Engineer Systems That Handle All of Them.

-Most Indiana metal fabrication shops run welding and grinding in the same facility, sometimes at the same station.
+Most Indiana metal fabrication shops run grinding and welding in the same facility, sometimes at the same station area.
 We’ve engineered systems for shops with one welding booth and facilities with forty simultaneous stations.
-The engineering principles are the same.
+The math is the same.
 The system size changes.
 A free site assessment tells you exactly what your specific operation requires.
-We’ve been serving Indiana Metal Fabricators Since 1955
+We’ve been serving Indiana since 1955

 Common Questions About Welding Fume & Grinding Dust Collection